 Some standards and regulations designate accuracy classes with letters and others use numbers.
-Table 19 provides a comparison of accuracy classes for active energy.
+Table 10 provides a comparison of accuracy classes for active energy.

 The correspondence of accuracy classes between different standards and regulations is not direct.
 For instance, accuracy classes may be based on meter performance at reference conditions, whereas others may be based on combined error.
-See Annex C for more details on this.
+See Annex B for more details on this.

-Table 19 – Accuracy classes for active energy in different standards and regulations
+Table 10 – Accuracy classes for active energy in different standards and regulations